I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/netdispumdddi/nc-netdispumdddi-pfn_handle_kmd_message.md

 On success, this function returns <b>STATUS_SUCCESS</b>.
 Otherwise, the function returns an error code defined in the Ntstatus.h header.

-## Remarks

-When this function is called, it's possible that it has also been called in another thread.
-The driver is therefore responsible for synchronizing multiple calls to <i>HandleKernelModeMessage</i> if necessary.

-The operating system guarantees that this function is not called when <a href="..\netdispumdddi\nc-netdispumdddi-pfn_create_miracast_context.md">CreateMiracastContext</a>, <a href="..\netdispumdddi\nc-netdispumdddi-pfn_destroy_miracast_context.md">DestroyMiracastContext</a>, <a href="..\netdispumdddi\nc-netdispumdddi-pfn_start_miracast_session.md">StartMiracastSession</a>, and <a href="..\netdispumdddi\nc-netdispumdddi-pfn_stop_miracast_session.md">StopMiracastSession</a> are called.
-All the messages that the display miniport driver sends during the startup of a Miracast connected session (<i>StartMiracastSession</i>) are blocked until the session startup process has completed.
-The operating system also blocks all messages that the display miniport driver sends during or after a call to stop the Miracast session (<i>StopMiracastSession</i>).

 ## Requirements
 | &nbsp; | &nbsp; |